Juneteenth: What is the newest US holiday and how is it celebrated?

 How did it become a federal law?

+Juneteenth was first recognised as a state holiday in Texas in 1980.

-Already 49 states and Washington DC formally recognise Juneteenth as a state or ceremonial holiday.
-South Dakota is the last remaining state.
+In the decades since, every state but South Dakota formally recognised Juneteenth as a state or ceremonial holiday.

-When he was senator of Illinois, Barack Obama co-sponsored legislation to make Juneteenth a national holiday, but the law was never passed - even after he became president.
+When he was the senator for Illinois, Barack Obama co-sponsored legislation to make Juneteenth a national holiday, but the law was never passed - even after he became president.

-This year, companies such as Nike, Uber, Twitter and many others have announced they are giving their employees a paid day off for Juneteenth.

-Governors in some states, including New York and Virginia, have also declared it a holiday for state employees.
+But the legislation gained momentum after Black Lives Matter protests around the country in the summer of 2020.

+In the lead-up to 19 June 2021, both chambers of the US Congress moved swiftly to pass the bill and - with the signature of President Biden, it became law.

 It is the first new federal holiday since Martin Luther King Jr Day was established in 1983.

-The effort to have Juneteenth declared a federal holiday was decades in the making.
+The attempts to have Juneteenth declared a federal holiday were however decades in the making.

-In 2016, 89-year-old Opal Lee walked from Texas - where Juneteenth has been a state holiday since 1980 - to Washington DC in an effort to encourage lawmakers.
+In 2016, 89-year-old Opal Lee walked from Texas to Washington DC to raise awareness and encourage lawmakers.

-She walked 2.5 miles (4km) each day - representing the two and a half years that it took for enslaved people in Texas to learn that they had been freed.
+She walked 2.5 miles (4km) each day - representing the two and a half years that it took for enslaved people in Texas to learn they had been freed.

-"I've got so many different feelings all gurgling up in here," Ms Lee said after Congress approved it as a federal holiday.
+"I've got so many different feelings all gurgling up in here," Ms Lee said after Congress approved the new federal holiday.

 "I don't know what to call them all.
 I am so delighted to know that suddenly we've got a Juneteenth.

 "It's not a Texas thing or a black thing.
 It's an American thing."

-The ending of slavery did not do away with racism, and in the years after so-called Jim Crow laws were created to separate black people from white society and limit their civil rights.
+The ending of slavery did not do away with racism, and in the years after emancipation, so-called Jim Crow laws were created to separate black people from white society and limit their civil rights.

 The legacy of those laws is still being dismantled.

-The death of George Floyd, Breonna Taylor and other African-Americans at the hands of police have led to anti-racism protests protests by followers of the Black Lives Matter movement.
+The deaths of George Floyd, Breonna Taylor and other African Americans at the hands of police have spurred anti-racism protests.

-In addition, some Democrats argue that recent Republican state election reforms making it harder to vote are an effort to disenfranchise minority voters who often lean Democratic.

-Last year, former president Donald Trump postponed an election rally originally planned for 19 June after facing criticism amid nationwide anti-racism protests.

-It also comes as a fierce cultural debate rages over the history of slavery and how it should be taught in American schools.
-Some Republican-controlled states have sought to have schools teach the "patriotic education" favoured by Mr Trump, and limit or prohibit curriculums that seek to re-examine the importance of slavery to the foundation of the country.
+It also comes as a cultural debate rages over the history of slavery and how it should be taught in American schools.

 How is it celebrated?